p3t3r276/net-cdc-debezium-kafka/README.md

-# .NET CDC with Debezium, Postgresql and Kafka
+# .NET CDC with Debezium, Postgresql, Kafka sync to Redis

-# Debezium CDC: PostgreSQL → Kafka → .NET → Redis (read-model)

 A runnable scaffold demonstrating Change Data Capture: every change on the `products` table in Postgres is captured by Debezium via the WAL, pushed to